Top 5 IT Terms Every SME Should Know

 1. Cloud Hosting

-Untill the last few years, many companies paid relatively large fees to lease a server so that they can store relevant files safely in a central location, making them available to any employee in the company.
+Until the last few years, many companies paid relatively large fees to lease a server so that they can store relevant files safely in a central location, making them available to any employee in the company.
 Cloud hosting serves the same purpose, but instead of storing all your files locally, all your data and documents are stored in a secure server located on the Internet.
-These documents can be accessed by you and your employees from anywhere, at any time.
-Moreover cloud hosting is significantly cheaper than leasing a server.
+You can access the documents from anywhere, at any time.
+Moreover, cloud hosting is significantly cheaper than leasing a server.

 2. Hybrid Clouds

 Private, public and hybrid are the three types of cloud.
 Private clouds come with a high amount of customization and privacy, but are often expensive for small businesses as compared to Public clouds.
 Whereas, Hybrid clouds combine the best qualities of private and public.
 They might be as cheap as public clouds, but still offer your business high privacy.

 E-invoicing is a system wherein all invoices are collected into a central location and made accessible to parties on both the sides of a transaction.
 It automates many of the intermediary invoicing processes between a vendor and customer which reduces the effort required of your accounts payable department.
 It also saves money you would spend on administrating paper invoicing.

 4. Customer Resource Management (CRM)